 When a commodity is traded using a future contract, there is a more significant potential for more substantial fluctuations and volatility of prices.
 This is due to the fact that it is not easy to get an accurate sense of the actual position the market prices should hold, say a month or year to come.
 When an environmental change is experienced, speculative investors begin to adjust their positions, and this usually has an impact on the demand and supply dynamics that eventually determine the price.
 This is the manner in which volatility is generated, so you should always bear this in mind while assessing whether to trade commodities through future markets or spot markets.

 In the typical investment market, speculators are always looking to purchase an asset at the lowest price and sell it at the highest price.
 This is also the case for those dealing with commodities trading.
-However, it is essential to bear in mind that the commodities market is typically characterized by significant levels of leverage.
+However, it is essential to bear in mind that the commodities market is typically characterised by significant levels of leverage.
 Besides, positioning usually is done through contract sizes instead of individual shares, as it happens in stock markets.
 This could easily amplify the potential for losses and gains, so trading in commodities markets needs a conservative outlook to protect your trading account from any negative surprises.

 Commodities markets usually operate 24 hours daily, all days of the week.
 This offers a greater level of flexibility for anyone who might not be in a position to trade actively during regular hours seen in stock exchanges.
 For those who are looking to explore a market with oil, precious metals, or grains, commodities market provide easy access with minimal trading costs.
 In fact, some of the world’s renowned traders focus entirely on commodities, so if you possess some knowledge in these fields, there are good opportunities to enjoy long-term success.
 It is, however, vital that you do not jump into live positions too fast.